 Francis caught the insinuation, "I really do wish that after all these years you would've dropped that issue, dear."

-"I should go after her… I love her.."
-He said to himself, "No..
-I don't know Danielle… she lied to me… I know a Nicole that does not exist."
+I should go after her… I love her...
+No...
+I don't know Danielle… she lied to me… I know a Nicole that does not exist.
 He argued with himself as the rain dampened his hair and dripped, soaking into his doublet.

 He shook his head, "I cannot… she is but a commoner and I a prince…"

 Leonardo frowned, "If you cannot see past that- then you don't deserve her."
 He replied and then left Henri with his thoughts, staring down at Danielle's exquisite slipper.